Wololoeren/Distastic-Rules/README.md

 # Resolving Priority
 **Card-Draw Priority**: When drawing a card you always read it then decide to keep or play it immediately, only when you indicated your intend may the game continue.

+FX: A and B both draws a ability-card on an "end of round" -trigger, A draws first since they were the last player to have turn, they may play the card before B draws but chooses not to, B draws and A want to Steal B's new card with their "Steal" card.
+B chooses to play it immediately avoiding A's steal.

 **Play precedence**: The game is first play, first executed (for Active and Ability-cards).
 Any conflicting precedence, disagreement or ambiguity are resolved by giving the player with the most recent turn priority.

-**passive-class-ablities**: FX: A and B both draws a ability-card on an "end of round" -trigger, A draws first since they were the last player to have turn, they may play the card before B draws but chooses not to, B draws and A want to Steal B's new card with their "Steal" card.
-B chooses to play it immediately avoiding A's steal.

 **Class precedence**: If you have more than one class place them in a row.
 Apply classes effects left to right you may change the order at the end any turn.